Ngā māharahara mō tētahi tapuhi

 If you are a health practitioner and you believe that a nurse may pose a risk of harm to the public by practising below the required standard of competence, you may notify the Council of your concerns.

 A notification must be in writing to the Registrar and include the reasons why you believe that the nurse poses a risk of harm to the public.
-You will find the Concerns about a Nurse Form in the Downloads box on this page.
+You will find the Concerns about a Nurse Form at the top-right of this page.

 For more information on Competence.